-The reason as to why the number plate dies with the vehicle is due to the simple fact that the registration plate is the way in which you identify a specific vehicle.
+The reason as to why the number plate dies with the vehicle is due to the simple fact that the registration plate is the way in which you identify a specific vehicle, even for personal leasing and business leasing.
 A number plate can only be associated with one particular vehicle, and if that vehicle has been destroyed, the number plate will be destroyed along with it.

 Yes, you can keep your private plate if you scrap your car.
 The DVLA has said that "You can take a personalised number off of a vehicle if you want to either: keep the number to use later or assign it to another vehicle", but you must make sure that you have the vehicles logbook (V5) and apply for it to be done.
 If you were to have the vehicle scrapped without acceptance, you may lose the right to the private plate!

 What happens if my number plate is stolen?